jaredly/docable/docs/writing.md

 subtitle|Below the title
-navTitle|The title to show in navigation navIndex|To specify ordering in the navigation links|A dict of `title: href`
+navTitle|The title to show in navigation navIndex|To specify ordering in the navigation links|A dict of `title: href`, which get displayed in the top nav

 # The Body

 The body of your page is markdown, with a couple of extensions.
 For a nice intro to markdown, check out [github's tutorial](https://help.github.com/articles/markdown-basics/).

-## comment blocks
+## Commented blocks

-In order to maintain as much compatibility with other markdown renderers as possible (read: github =), many of `docable`'s syntax extensions are within html comments.
+Sometimes you want to show or hide a section when it's rendered by Docable, but do the opposite when it's rendered by some other markdown renderer, like github.

-For example, if you want something to be shown by a normal renderer, but not by docable, you can do
+To hide something from docable, use these comments:

 ```
 <!-- @docable hide -->